Japan's top currency diplomat escalates warning against weak yen

 "We have all options available and we are not ruling out any options," Kanda said when asked whether authorities stand ready to intervene in the market.
 "I won't comment on what to do now."

-Japan last conducted a rare yen-buying intervention in October to stem weakening when the Japanese currency plunged to a 32-year low near 152 yen against the dollar.
+Japan last conducted a rare yen-buying intervention in October to stem weakening when the Japanese currency plunged to a 32-year low near ¥152 against the dollar.

 When asked about the chances of currency intervention, Kanda told reporters he would not rule out any options.